Shreyy1203/Hiring-Prediction-Model/README.md

 The final model provides a data-driven approach to HR analytics, helping to streamline the initial screening process.

 ## Repository Structure
-- `Hiring_Decision_Model.ipynb`: The main Google Colab notebook.
+- `Hiring.ipynb`: The Google Colab notebook.
-- `data/`: (If you are allowed to share it) The dataset used for training.
+- `Resume_List.csv`: The dataset used for training.
--

 ## Author
 **Shreyash Shinde** Robotics & Automation Engineering Student at AISSMS COE | AIML & DS Enthusiast